• Skip to main content

 • Be a confirmed communicant in good standing at a parish.

-• Attend SSFM Learning Weekends.
+• Attend SSFM Learning Workshops (one per semester).

 Lay Worship Leader Training

-Lay Worship Leader Licensure is given by bishops diocesan and diocesan commissions on ministry.
-The SSFM-provided training prepares lay leaders for this licensure.
-As written in the Constitution and Canons of The Episcopal Church, the licensure provides… “a lay person who regularly leads public worship under the direction of the Member of the Clergy or other leader exercising oversight of the congregation or other community of faith.”
-The license, given by the Eccestical Authority, is authorized for a time-certain period, and then the individual needs to apply for renewal.
+Stevenson’s Lay Worship Leader training prepares lay leaders to apply for licensure from their diocese.
+According to Title III, Canon 4, Section 4 of the Constitution and Canons of The Episcopal Church, a licensed lay worship leader is “a lay person who regularly leads public worship under the direction of the Member of the Clergy or other leader exercising oversight of the congregation or other community of faith.”

 Course Requirements + Suggestions